runtimeverification/iele-semantics/README.md

-IELE: Semantics of New Cryptocurrency VM in K
+IELE: Semantics of New Blockchain VM in K
 ==============================================

 In this repository we provide a model of IELE in K.